netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 });
 ```

-You'll notice that App keeps track of the `count1` state itself (in its `count` prop) but instead of passing it into the `count1` prop of Counter, it is passed in via `override`.
+You'll notice that App keeps track of the `count1` state in its `count` prop, but instead of passing it into the `count1` prop of Counter, it's passed in via `override`.
-Had it passed it in via `count1` the Counter would have continued to increment it every millisecond.
+Had it passed it in via `count1` the counter would have continued to increment every millisecond.

-### React
-This is a standard web component, if you want to use it in your React app, use the Skate.js [React integration](https://github.com/webcomponents/react-integration).